clover-eric/anx-calibre-manager/README.md

 ### Prerequisites

 - [Docker](https://www.docker.com/get-started) installed on your server.
 - An existing Calibre server (optional, but required for most features).
+We recommend using the [linuxserver/calibre](https://hub.docker.com/r/linuxserver/calibre) Docker image.

 ### Quick Start (Docker Run)